Police Traffic report

 How many copies are typically produced for each report

 After completing a police traffic report, officers generate multiple copies for distribution.
-The number of copies can vary depending on various factors such as local laws or agency policies.
+The number of copies can vary depending on factors such as local laws or agency policies.
 Most often, three to five copies are created for each report.
 One copy is given to each party involved in the accident/incident (such as drivers and their insurance companies).
-Another copy remains with law enforcement agencies’ records department while other copies may be sent to insurance companies or used as evidence in court proceedings.
+Another copy remains with law enforcement agencies’ records department, while other copies may be sent to insurance companies or used as evidence in court proceedings.

 What happens to the information contained in these reports after they are filed